m45t3r/snes9x4d/README.md

     + `LAGFIX` this flag reduces the input lag in one frame (~16ms).
 Backported from `snes9x2002`, and you can read more about it here: https://www.libretro.com/index.php/core-progress-snes9x-2002-input-lag-reduced-by-1-2-frames/
+    + `SNESADVANCE_SPEEDHACKS` enables some speedhacks that can be loaded by a special crafted `snesadvanced.dat` file (there is an example in this repository).
+Just put this file in `~/.snes9x4d-ng/snesadvanced.dat` and load a ROM, if there is an available speedhack it will be automatically applied.
+My own testing is inconclusive if this brings any benefit in speed, though
 - If your device is like Miyoo and doesn't have an standard Dingoo layout, you should define your own custom layout by creating a file `src/sdlmenu/<device>.h` and mapping the SDL buttons accordingly (see